This is a story about two very different work teams I have been part of.

 - Start by focusing on solutions and progress, as soon as anyone tries to blame others.

-- Show in words and in writing that you (=your ego) are not important.
+- Show in words and in writing that you (=your ego) is not important.
 The work you do, is.

-- Encourage transparency.
-Share ideas and information, though you might risk others taking the credit.
+- Share ideas and information, though you might risk others taking the credit.

 - Admit mistakes and see what happens.

 Other team members will likely start following your example, and it becomes easier to handle the true obstructers.